community-led-design/kit/src/collections/case-studies/being-studio-co-design-case-study.md

 The following creative design map is the outcome of a synthesis of all artists’ personal maps as well as the ideas that artists presented during the co-design session activities.
 A visual description of the map can be found on [YouTube here](https://www.youtube.com/watch?v=7sNCno8W6ZQ).

+{% figure "/assets/media/project-being-futures-co-design.png", "A pale green circle labelled Planet BEING Futures sits in the middle of a dark blue background with 2 concentric rings of stars surrounding the circle.
+The title reads Project BEING Futures Co-design.
+A legend of 3 checkboxes is in the upper right hand corner and a red rocket appears to be flying by in the upper left hand corner.
+In the middle of the green circle are cutout drawings of various space ships and vehicles as well as an astronaut with thought bubbles coming from their head." %}
+Figure 8.
+Co-design outcomes creative map
+{% endfigure %}

 ## Challenges and Learnings

 For more details please see our [project reflections](https://fluidproject.atlassian.net/wiki/spaces/fluid/pages/11592109/BEING+Futures+Co-design+Process+Reflections).